MicrosoftDocs/architecture-center/docs/compliance/pci-dss/index.md

 As the App Service Environment is secured and locked down, there needs to be a mechanism to allow for any DevOps releases or changes that might be necessary, such as the ability to monitor the web app using Kudu.
 Virtual machine is secured behind NAT Load Balancer which allows you to connect VM on a port other than TCP 3389.

-A virtual machine was stood up as a jumpbox / bastion host with the following configurations:
+A virtual machine was created as a jumpbox (bastion host) with the following configurations:

 -   [Antimalware extension](https://docs.microsoft.com/en-us/azure/security/azure-security-antimalware)
 -   [OMS Monitoring extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-oms)